 The following article discusses how Sarah Palin’s decision to hire Lynn Vincent as her ghostwriter played a major role in the success of her first book, Going Rogue: An American Life.
 This is a prime example of how even the most famous — or infamous — politicians can use a bit of help in the writing department from time to time.

-No matter your thoughts on Palin’s political point of views, many can agree that she knows how to make money by getting her point across.
-The Sarah Palin book, Going Rogue: An American Life reputedly earned close to $7 million.
-But here’s the kicker—she didn’t write it.
+No matter your thoughts on Palin’s political points of view, many can agree that she knows how to make money by getting her point across.
+The Sarah Palin book Going Rogue: An American Life reputedly earned close to $7 million.
+But here’s the kicker — she didn’t write it.

 Like many of the published books you read, Going Rogue: An American Life was written by a ghostwriter.
 In this case, the Sarah Palin ghostwriter, sometimes spelled as the Sarah Palin ghost writer, was Lynn Vincent.
 Vincent surprised her critics when she scored this coveted ghostwriter position, beating out several top ghostwriters who were vying for the chance to write a Sarah Palin book.
 Though Vincent is not revealing her fee, Andrew Crofts, a ghostwriter based out of London who wrote a handbook about ghostwriting, estimates that Vincent received somewhere between $168,000 and $252,000 — maybe more — based on his experience in England (See the full article from DailyFinance).